 For the majoirty of teaching positions in Singapore, a Bachelor's degree is essential.
 For roles in public and international schools, a degree in Education or your subject area is strongly preferred.
 For ESL positions, a Bachelor's degree and a TEFL certification is usually required.

-Visas for teachers in Singapore
+Visas to teach in Singapore

 Living in Singapore

 Living in this island city-state allows residents to enjoy a mix of cultural influences.
-Though small, Singapore is densely populated and urbanized, yet it remains one of the world’s most orderly, clean and safe cities.
+Though small, Singapore is densely populated and urbanized, yet it remains one of the world’s most orderly, clean, and safe cities.

 Cost of living in Singapore